Davi-S/caad-erp/README.md

    ```

 5. Update `config.ini` so the `DataFile` entry points at your locked Excel
-   workbook—the file that will hold products, salespeople, and the immutable
+   workbook, the file that will hold products, salespeople, and the immutable
    transaction log.

 Once configured, you can run the existing Python workflows (for example, the